openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 ```
 Both versions perform the same, but the second one has more complex code.

-3. If it is easy to predict the work group size, you can also use the `reqd_work_group_size` kernel attribute to ask the compiler
-to unroll the code up to the local size of the work group.
-Note that if the kernel is actually executed with the
-different work group configuration, the result is undefined.
+3. If it is easy to predict the work group size, you may also use the `reqd_work_group_size` kernel attribute to ask the compiler to unroll the code up to the local size of the work group.
+If the kernel is actually executed with the different work group configuration, the result is undefined.

 4. Prefer to use the `half` compute if it keeps reasonable accuracy.
 16-bit float is a native type for Intel® Neural Compute Stick 2, most of the functions `half_*` are mapped to a single hardware instruction.
 Use the standard `native_*` function for the rest of types.

 5. Prefer to use the `convert_half` function over `vstore_half` if conversion to 32-bit float is required. `convert_half` is mapped to a single hardware instruction.
 For the `cvtf32f16` kernel above, the line `outImage[idx] = convert_half(inImage[idx]*scale+bais);` is eight times slower than the code with `vstore_half`.

 6. Mind early exits.
-Early exit can be extremely costly for the current version of the `clc` compiler due to conflicts with the
+Early exit can be extremely costly for the current version of the `clc` compiler due to conflicts with the auto-vectorizer.
-auto-vectorizer.
 The generic advice would be to setup local size by `x` dimension equal to inputs or/and outputs width.
-If it is impossible to define the work grid that exactly matches inputs or/and outputs to eliminate checks, for example,
-`if (get_global_id(0) >= width) return`, use line-wise kernel variant with manual vectorization.
+If it is impossible to define the work grid that exactly matches inputs or/and outputs to eliminate checks, for example, `if (get_global_id(0) >= width) return`, use line-wise kernel variant with manual vectorization.
 The kernel example below demonstrates the impact of early exits on kernel performance.
    ```cpp
    // Initial version